 Communication with customers in a cohesive and consistent way is also still a challenge.
 Rohs, from Express, defined what he called "frequency caps" on how often to communicate with customers.
 He describes it now as a manual process, meaning using a calendar to map out the communication on various channels and have conversations to make decisions.

 Deciding what messages are valuable to the customer and how to incorporate the best features into a mobile app will continue to push retailers to think outside the norm.
 A retailer like Nordstrom knows customers are shopping within their mobile apps, but they also know customers like to touch and feel the merchandise before purchasing.
 This means offering an elegant combination of both "buy now" options via mobile and "find this in a store near you" using real-time inventory.
 For a retailer like REI, community connections and valuable product information may be more important.
 Each organization must think carefully about what they are offering to their customers with the appropriate context.

 Given the trends with mobile phones and wearable technology it's clear customers are looking for ways to get the most value out of their relationship with retailers.
 They want personalized, valuable offers to make their lives easier.
 The questions for retailers are how often and with what context?
 There is no one size fits all here, and there will likely be a few hiccups before this type of highly personalized integration becomes the norm.

-/ Jeannie Walters is the CEO and Founder of 360Connext, a global customer experience consulting firm dedicated to creating fewer ruined days for customers- improving loyalty, customer retention, and overall customer experience.
+Jeannie Walters Jeannie Walters is the CEO and Founder of 360Connext, a global customer experience consulting firm dedicated to creating fewer ruined days for customers- improving loyalty, customer retention, and overall customer experience. www